 Make use of your decorated Easter eggs.
 After you have enjoyed creating your designs, it’s time to show them off or think about fun ways you might want to use them.
 Look over some of the following examples to get an idea of how you can use your newly decorated Easter eggs.

 - Create a display that showcases your designs

 - Hide your Easter eggs to create a fun Easter egg hunt

-    - Have a competition to see who’s eggs are the best in categories such as most artistic, best design or brightest colors.
+- Have a competition to see whose eggs are the best in categories such as most artistic, best design or brightest colours.

 How to play: Stand about three steps away from your partner in the garden and start playing catch with the egg.
-After a few throws each player should take a step back and carrying on throwing.
+After a few throws, each player should take action back and carrying on throwing.
 Every couple of throws each player takes a step back until they are quite a distance from each other and the game becomes increasingly difficult!
-The loser is the person who fails to catch the egg and it drops and breaks.
+The loser is the person who fails to catch the egg, and it drops and breaks.

 Gather the kids and curl up with a good book.
 Search for any Book Finder tool to stock up on great children’s books about Easter, bunnies, and spring.